Ardeshir Irani: Life and career

 Ardeshir Irani was born into a Parsi Zoroastrian family on 5 December 1886 in Pune, Bombay Presidency.
 In 1905, Irani became the Indian representative of Universal Studios and he ran Alexander Cinema in Bombay with Abdulally Esoofally for over forty years.
-It was at Alexandera Cinema that Ardeshir Irani learnt the rules of the art of filmmaking and became fascinated by the medium.
-In 1917, Irani entered the field of film production and produced his first silent feature film, Nala Damayanti, which released in 1920.
+It was at Alexandera Cinema that Ardeshir Irani learned the rules of the art of filmmaking and became fascinated by the medium.
+In 1917, Irani entered the field of film production and produced his first silent feature film, Nala Damayanti, which was released in 1920.

 In 1922, Irani joined Bhogilal Dave, the former manager of Dadasaheb Phalke's Hindustan Films, and established Star Films.
 Their first silent feature film, Veer Abhimanyu was released in 1922 and starred Fatima Begum in the female lead.
 Dave, a graduate of the New York School of Photography, shot the films while Irani directed and produced them.
 Star Films produced seventeen films before Irani and Dave dissolved the partnership.

-In 1924, Irani founded Majestic Films, joined by two talented youngsters, B.P.
+In 1924, Irani founded Majestic Film Company, joined by two talented youngsters, B.P.
 Mishra and Naval Gandhi.
 At this establishment, Irani produced the films and either Mishra or Gandhi directed the films.
 Despite its success, fifteen films later, Majestic Films closed, giving way to the equally short-lived Royal Art Studios which had exactly the same life-span as the earlier two, however, it became famous for a certain type of romantic films.
 Irani improved on it, using new talent to great effect.

 In 1925, Irani founded Imperial Films, where he made sixty-two films.
 By the age of forty, Irani was an established filmmaker of Indian cinema.
 Ardeshir Irani became the father of talkie films with the release of his sound feature film, Alam Ara on 14 March 1931.
 Many of the films he produced were later made into talkie films with the same cast and crew.
-He is also accredited with making the first Indian English feature film, Noor Jahan (1931).
+He is also credited with making the first Indian English feature film, Noor Jahan (1934).
 He completed his hat-trick of earning fame when he made the first colour feature film of India, Kisan Kanya (1937).
 His contribution does not end only with giving voice to the silent cinema and colour to black-and-white films.
 He gave a new courageous outlook to filmmaking in India and provided such a wide range of choice for stories in films that till date, there are films being made which have a theme relating to one of the one hundred fifty-eight films made by Irani.